Healthcare Payments Data Program: Voluntary Submitters

 4. How can an ERISA self-funded employer or other purchaser submit data to the HPD system?

 The purchaser’s TPA/ASO (third party administrator/administrative services only) partner(s) can submit the data on your behalf, with your authorization.
 The TPA/ASO may be contacted directly to make this request, or purchasers may complete the HPD Request Assistance Form for more information on how to facilitate data submission through the TPA/ASO.
-The HPD Regulations also outline the process to become a voluntary submitter, and can be accessed here.
+The HPD Regulations outline the process to become a voluntary submitter.

 5. How do ASO plans generally obtain authorization from clients to submit data to HPD?